Foso/Jetpack-Compose-Playground/mkdocs/animation/crossfade.md

 }
 ```

-Crossfade expect some kind of state to detect when it should recompose.
+Crossfade expects some kind of state to detect when it should recompose.
 In this example, this is **currentColor**, which is a state with the selected color enum.
 This state will be set to the **current** parameter.

 With the **animation** parameter, you can set which animation should be used to switch between the Composables.
 The default parameter here is the **tween** animation.
 You can choose between any class that implements **AnimationSpec**.
 The **3000** in this example is the duration that the tween animation will have.